WiseLibs/better-sqlite3/docs/contribution.md

 #### 1) Correctness

 Code must behave as expected in all siutations.
-Many times when writing new features, only the nominal case is considered.
+Often when writing new features, only the nominal case is considered.
 However, many edge cases exist when you consider race conditions, uncommon states, and improper usage.
 All possibilities of improper usage must be detected, and an appropriate error must be thrown (never ignored).
 All possibilities of proper usage must be supported, and must behave as expected.

 #### 2) Simplicity